Conformal nets II: conformal blocks: Introduction

-Finally, the assignement $\Sigma\mapsto V(\Sigma)$ from Theorem 1 is determined by the existence of the gluing law \eqref{eq: gluing iso intro}, and by the requirement that the Hilbert space associated to a disc should be the vacuum sector of $\cala$. \end{theorem4*}
+Finally, the assignment $\Sigma\mapsto V(\Sigma)$ from Theorem 1 is determined by the existence of the gluing law \eqref{eq: gluing iso intro}, and by the requirement that the Hilbert space associated to a disc should be the vacuum sector of $\cala$. \end{theorem4*}

 For example, the following is an instance of the above isomorphism:

 Note that for von Neumann algebras that are direct sums of type $I$ factors, Connes fusion agrees with (the Hilbert space completion of) the usual algebraic tensor product.
 The previous theorem, about gluing along closed 1-manifolds, is therefore a special case of this last result.